thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 ## Future Work <a name="app"></a>

-It is important to note that the developed model performed very poorly for some types, such as Gol (60%).
-After evaluation, I concluded that this low score was due to the high noise data for these models (there are many different types of Gols in Brazil, as this is one of the most popular cars for the past 4 decades).
+It is important to note that the model performed very poorly for some types, such as Gol (60%).
+After evaluation, I concluded that this was due to the noise data for these models (i.e.: there are many different types of Gols in Brazil, as this has been one of the most popular cars in Brazil over the past 4 decades).
 Further experiments should separate these types into subtypes.

 ## Web Application <a name="app"></a>